Stansted Park: History

-The main block was destroyed by fire in 1900 but the stables and the service wing were not affected; the block was rebuilt "in the style of Wren", on the exact footprint of the previous building, in 1903.
+While under the ownership of George Wilder, the main block was destroyed by fire in 1900 but the stables and the service wing were not affected; the block was rebuilt "in the style of Wren", on the exact footprint of the previous building, in 1903.
 The architect was Arthur Blomfield.
 It was purchased by Vere Ponsonby, 9th Earl of Bessborough, in 1924.
-During WW II, the house sheltered orphans from Southsea.
-In 1939, Queen Elizabeth The Queen Mother, then the consort of George VI, spent one night here and in 1962, Anne, Princess Royal visited Stansted House and went for a swim.
+During World War II, the house sheltered orphans from Southsea.
+In 1939 Queen Elizabeth, the consort of George VI, spent one night here and in 1962, Anne, Princess Royal visited Stansted House and went for a swim.

-Since 1983 the House and Estate have been owned by Stansted Park Foundation, a charitable trust charged with the preservation of the estate for the benefit of the nation.
+Since 1983 the house and estate have been owned by Stansted Park Foundation, a charitable trust charged with the preservation of the estate for the benefit of the nation.
 The trust was set up by Frederick Ponsonby, 10th Earl of Bessborough, who died without a male heir in 1993.
 An illustrated history of Stansted Park from the 12th century is included in Lord Bessborough's book The Enchanted Forest.

 The park is crossed from west to east by the Monarch's Way long-distance footpath.

-In early January 2021, the Foundation issued this statement: "Due to funding and staffing issues Stansted Park House, the Arboretum and surrounding Grounds, including the walled garden and maze will now remain shut to the public until Easter 2021.
+In early January 2021, the foundation issued a statement: "Due to funding and staffing issues Stansted Park House, the Arboretum and surrounding Grounds, including the walled garden and maze will now remain shut to the public until Easter 2021.
 The walled garden playground has now been removed as the structure fell into disrepair and was deemed unsafe.
-There are currently no plans to reinstall new apparatus..."
-The Foundation's Web site was listing some planned events, starting in May 2021.
+There are currently no plans to reinstall new apparatus".
+The foundation's website was listing some planned events, starting in May 2021.

 Chapel of St Paul

 The chapel was built by Lewis Way in 1812–16, as part of his mission to convert the Jews.
 It is Grade I listed.
 It was an inspiration to the poet John Keats when he was writing The Eve of St. Agnes.
 The church was restored by Harry Stuart Goodhart-Rendel in 1926.

-The Park's web site adds some specifics: "It was consecrated on 25th January 1819 [and] contains a unique East window with Christian/Jewish iconography and Hebrew tablets of the Ten Commandments."
+The park's website adds some specifics: "It was consecrated on 25th January 1819 [and] contains a unique East window with Christian/Jewish iconography and Hebrew tablets of the Ten Commandments."

 During the 1926 restoration, the sanctuary was re-decorated, with inspiration from Sainte-Chapelle, in Paris.
-During WW II, the chapel was damaged but it was restored in 1947.
+During World War II, the chapel was damaged but it was restored in 1947.

 For some months in 2020, the chapel was open for "a short service of Prayer", once a month; as of mid January 2021, this service was not being offered.
-The Park's Web site stated that restoration of the chapel had recently been completed, "supported by a grant from the Heritage Lottery Fund", but does not specify the date.
+The park's website stated that restoration of the chapel had recently been completed, "supported by a grant from the Heritage Lottery Fund", but does not specify the date.